Creating tasks in a pull plan

 You can use this field to record the actual team size against a task at any time; but it probably makes most sense to record the actual team size against a task when it is either partially complete, or fully complete.

 8. Enter the physical location at which the task will take place in the Location field.
 This could be a town, a city, a full address or a plot number.
+When you click in the field, global build locations - ones that can apply to any project - are shown by default.
+Click Project Specific if you want to select a build location that is restricted to the current project.

 9. Enter further details relating to the task's location in the Work Area field.
 For example, if you specify a plot number in the Location field, you might specify a floor number or a room name in this field.